 Once she made up her mind to pursue it, she also made up for lost time, transferring to UMass Lowell as a sophomore majoring in meteorology and atmospheric science.
 She earned bachelor’s and master’s degrees in four years.

-Three months after finishing her master’s degree, Arango landed her first television job as a freelance meteorologist at Western Mass News in Springfield, Massachusetts.
+Three months after finishing her master’s degree, Arango landed her first television job as a freelance meteorologist at Western Mass News in Springfield.
 It quickly turned into a full-time position.

 A year later, she was wooed away by KRIV in Houston, Texas, thanks to two advantages: her master’s degree and her fluency in Spanish.
 It was a big step.

-“I went from the Number 114 market in the country to the Number 7 market,” she says.
+“I went from the No. 114 market in the country to the No. 7 market,” she says.

-Arango says she got her first job largely thanks to the UML alumni network and the outside experiences she was encouraged to pursue while a student: a summer research internship with the National Weather Center, followed by a broadcast internship with the weather team at WFXT in Boston.
-At the time, that team included UML alumnae Shiri Spear ’07 and Sarah Wroblewski ’05, who now works for WBZ-TV.
+Arango says she got her first television job largely thanks to the UML alumni network and the outside experiences she was encouraged to pursue while a student: a summer research internship with the National Weather Center, followed by a broadcast internship with the weather team at WFXT in Boston.
+At the time, that team included UML alumnae Shiri Spear ’07 and Sarah Wroblewski ’05.
+Wroblewski now works for WBZ-TV.

 “From the second I stepped into the newsroom, even though it was 3 o’clock in the morning, the energy was undeniable,” Arango says.
 “I loved it.
 I knew that this is where I want to be.”

 In Springfield, she developed an educational television show for children called “Weather Wednesdays.”
 Each week, she presented a science experiment that children could do at home with common household items.

 “Part of what I love about science is sharing my passion with others,” she says.
 “I’m a minority female, so I’m always advocating for underrepresented groups.
 They often think that STEM is not reachable for them, so my goal is to present it in a way that is approachable and fun.”